Back

 MVP app development is the first step to making your ethereal idea into a successful business with material benefits.
 To achieve that, you need to employ some sort of monetization model that will encourage active users to spend money on your application.

 If you’re not sure which monetization type suits your project more, this stage is the best time to try out different options and determine which one works best.
-You’ll be able to see how many funds you’d need to spend to market your app to more customers, and determine whether the app is profitable as a whole.
+You’ll be able to see how much funds you’d need to spend to market your app to more customers and determine whether the app is profitable as a whole.

 3. Lower the overall development time